Doing with Expression what the FrontPage DRW's did

 wanted to show the results of a search based on someone's last name in the

-database (and, of course, the database needs to have LastName as a field in
+database (and, of course, the database needs to have a person's last name as a field in

 each record).

 Controls / Standard / Button).
-Select the Button, go to Tag Properties and
+Highlight the Button, go to Properties pane and

 change the Text attribute of the button to a meaningful name such as